-You probably know by now I’m partial to hunting out unique and unusual places – and have written two secret guidebooks (have a little peek here), so today’s post, I’m sharing four unique cafes to discover on your next day trip or weekend in Sussex that I highly recommend including in your plans.
+You probably know by now I’m partial to hunting out unique and unusual places – and have written two guidebooks on the overlooked (have a little peek here).
+So for today’s post, I’m sharing four unique cafes in Sussex to discover on your next day trip or weekend away that I highly recommend including in your plans.
 It goes without saying all of them have been tried and tested by me several times over…

 1. Delicious lunch in a hobbit house